-Students may earn a certificate in Baptist studies, which prepares students for ordination in Baptist churches.
+Candler students enrolled in the Master of Divinity (MDiv) degree program may earn a certificate in Baptist studies, which prepares students for ordination in Baptist churches.
+For a list of courses, visit the link for the certificate program listed above.
 For further information contact David W. Key, director, at 404.727.6350 or email@example.com.

 A limited number of scholarships covering three-quarters tuition are available to full-time Baptist students studying in the Master of Divinity (MDiv) program.
 A cumulative grade point average of 3.0 is required for these awards.
-Based on potential excellence in ministry, these awards are made possible by donations from Baptist individuals, churches, and organizations, as well as by matching funds from Candler.
+Based on potential excellence in ministry, these awards are made possible by donations from Baptist individuals, churches and organizations, as well as by matching funds from Candler.
 Most recipients of these scholarships are considered to be Cooperative Baptist Fellowship Leadership scholars.
 Participation in this program is an additional requirement of the scholarship.
-For application information, contact the Office of Admissions at 404.727.6326.
+For more information on scholarship opportunities, visit the Financial Aid section.